Whether one needs basic first aid care or severe emergencies assistance, nurses are the ones whom you need through the entire process.

-A registered nurse is one who has graduated from a nursing program and is authorized to practice and work in different professional healthcare settings with a certified nursing license.
+A registered nurse is one who graduates from a nursing program and is authorized to practice and work in professional healthcare settings with a certified nursing license.

 What does a Registered Nurse do?

-As already mentioned, a registered nurse is responsible for providing direct care to his/her patients which again varies based on various demographics, here we’re going to mention a few of the basic points that will help you understand their different job roles in specific.
+As already mentioned, a registered nurse (RN) is responsible for providing direct care to patients of varying demographics.
+Here we’re going to mention a few of the basic points that will help you understand their different job roles in specific.

 Here are some of them listed below.

-- Assess the health needs and problems of patients through physical examinations
+- Assessing the health needs and problems of patients through physical examinations

 - Performing procedures as ordered by physicians, starting IVs, administering medications, and interpreting special tests.